drseg/swift-fsm/README.md

 #### Working on the Main Actor

-Though the `FSM` class will work transparently on the main actor if its methods are called from a main actor context, until Swift provides a way of unifying polymorphic actor behaviour across an entire class and beyond, Swift FSM also provides a convenience wrapper `MainActorFSM<State, Event>`, which is annotated `@MainActor` to allow the compiler to prevent access from any other context without having to use the optional runtime checker built in to the `FSM`.
+Though the `FSM` class will work transparently on the main actor if its methods are called from a main actor context, until Swift provides a way of unifying polymorphic actor behaviour across an entire class and beyond, Swift FSM also provides a convenience wrapper `FSM<State, Event>.Isolated`, which is annotated `@MainActor` to allow the compiler to prevent access from any other context without having to use the optional runtime checker built in to the `FSM`.

-In most situations however, there will be no difference between the concurrency behaviour of either `FSM` or `MainActorFSM` in a main actor context - `MainActorFSM` simply guards against an unlikely but possible technicality at compile time.
+In most situations however, there will be no difference between the concurrency behaviour of either `FSM` or `FSM.Isolated` in a main actor context - `Isolated` simply guards against an unlikely but possible technicality at compile time.
 The following illustrates some of the nuances of this system (when compiled in Swift 6 Language Mode):

 ```swift
 @MainActor